The University of Wisconsin Oshkosh

 See the Appendix for a list of items that could be included in each category.
 Faculty members have the right to include in their personnel materials for consideration additional documentation to support teaching effectiveness beyond that listed in the Appendix.

-3. Faculty members are responsible for the evidence and documentation in their personnel materials.
-Faculty members are responsible for ensuring that the information available to all levels of review meets all requirements of the unit and college and is sufficiently current and comprehensive to enable all levels of review to conduct a thorough evaluation of teaching effectiveness.
+- Faculty members are responsible for the evidence and documentation in their personnel materials.
+Faculty members are responsible for ensuring that the information available to all levels of review meets all requirements of their school and is sufficiently current and comprehensive to enable all levels of review to conduct a thorough evaluation of teaching effectiveness.

 Every faculty member has a right to adequate feedback regarding the evaluations of their teaching performance and support in both obtaining the required evidence and documentation and in developing continuous improvement activities for teaching effectiveness.
-Units should provide faculty members with regular opportunities for qualitative teaching evaluation, including written feedback on teaching performance, consistent with Item #1 a-c.
+Schools should provide faculty members with regular opportunities for qualitative teaching evaluation, including written feedback on teaching performance, consistent with Section 6.1. a-c.

-If a faculty member is evaluated as “does not meet expectations” in Teaching, a performance improvement plan (PIP) must be jointly written by faculty member and either the reviewing committee or department chair.
-The PIP should include what specifically requires remediation, the training and/or development activity the faculty member will pursue, the resources the department will provide for the faculty member, specific and measurable improvement outcomes, a timeline for intermediate review of progress, and an expected date of termination of the PIP.
-All parties involved must sign the teaching improvement plan.
+If a faculty member is evaluated as “does not meet expectations” in Teaching, a performance improvement plan (PIP) must be jointly written by the faculty member and either the reviewing committee and/or school director.
+The PIP should specify what requires remediation, what training and/or development activity the faculty member will pursue, what resources the school will provide for the faculty member, what specific and measurable improvement outcomes are expected, what timeline is acceptable for intermediate review of progress, and what the expected date is for concluding the PIP.
+All parties involved must sign the performance improvement plan.

-5. Each academic college or other academic unit is responsible for establishing specific criteria for teaching evaluation and assigning weights across the teaching performance categories.
-The criteria must be common to all units (e.g., departments) within the College and must address all categories in section 2 (also see the Appendix).
-Colleges shall establish clear guidelines for the uniform presentation and consideration of SOS data for personnel decisions, consistent with Regent Policy Document 20-2 and with concerns addressed elsewhere in this policy.
+- Each School is responsible for establishing specific criteria for teaching evaluation and assigning weights across the teaching performance categories.
+The criteria must be common to all faculty within the School and must address all categories in Section 2.a-d (also see the Appendix).
+Schools shall establish clear guidelines for the uniform presentation and consideration of SOS data for personnel decisions, consistent with Regent Policy Document 20-2 and with concerns addressed elsewhere in this policy.
 SOS data shall be used in conjunction with, and not as a substitute for other methods of evaluating teaching effectiveness.

-a.
-Each unit (e.g., department) must have an established specific evaluation process, criteria, and evaluation weights used during each review period.
-Adopted procedures apply to all faculty members, tenured or untenured, in the unit; and the evaluation process must be uniform.
+- Each school must have an established specific evaluation policy and procedures, including criteria and evaluation weights used during each review period, which should be available to each faculty member.
+Adopted policy and procedures apply to all faculty members and the evaluation process must be uniform.
 No faculty member may establish their own evaluation process.
-Unit policy must be available to each faculty member within the unit.

-b.
-The use of SOS data should focus on the distribution of responses to question prompts over time.
+- The use of SOS data should focus on the distribution of responses to question prompts over time for the same instructor in the same or similar courses.
 Benchmarking should be based on distributions in comparative courses or learning experiences.

-6. The initial level of review (or supervisor) will prepare a rationale that makes the strongest possible case in support of the evaluation of faculty teaching (e.g., “does not meet expectations” or “meets expectations”).
-The rationale will specify the evidence from each pedagogical category (see Item #1) on which the judgment is based.
+- The initial level of review will prepare a rationale that makes the strongest possible case in support of the evaluation of faculty teaching (e.g., “does not meet expectations” or “meets expectations”).
+The rationale will specify the evidence from each pedagogical category from Section 6.1 on which the judgment is based.

-The initial level of review may request additional information from the faculty member that the faculty member did not include in the personnel record (see 4.B.6 (5) and 4.B.6 (6)).
-The faculty member owns the personnel materials and has the right to decline to provide the information if it is not part of the information known in advance to be required by unit, college, and/or university policy.
+The initial level of review may request additional information from the faculty member that the faculty member did not include in the personnel record.
+The faculty member owns the personnel materials and has the right to decline to provide the information if it is not part of the information known in advance to be required by school and/or university policy.
 A faculty member who fails to provide the minimum information required by the initial level of review may be judged “does not meet expectations” on that basis.

 The initial level of review is responsible for informing candidates of inadequacies in their documentation of teaching effectiveness, so that they may improve their presentation of data in the future.

-7. Committees and decision-makers beyond the academic unit must not prioritize Student Opinion Survey (SOS) data, and should take into account evidence of teaching effectiveness from all categories in item #1 according to the weights specified by the unit (per item #5) and made known to the faculty prior to the review period.
+- Reviewers shall not prioritize Student Opinion Survey (SOS) data and should take into account evidence of teaching effectiveness from all categories in Section 6.1 according to the weights specified by the school (per Section 5) and made known to the faculty prior to the review period.

-8. All levels of review should be cognizant of the limitations of and potential bias in SEI data.
-All interpretations, judgments, and evaluations must consider potential confounding variables as highlighted by the faculty member in their materials.
+- All levels of review should be cognizant of the limitations of and potential bias in SOS All interpretations, judgments, and evaluations must consider potential confounding variables as highlighted by the faculty member in their materials.
 These variables include, but are not limited to:

-a.
-Class characteristics such as size, course level, program (graduate/undergraduate), course type (required/ elective), mode of instruction, department, and/or college;
+- Class characteristics such as size, course level, program (graduate/undergraduate), course type (required/ elective), mode of instruction, Discipline, and/or

-The Personnel Policies Committee of the Faculty Senate shall conduct a review of this policy at least once every five years.
+The Improvement of Instruction Committee of the Faculty Senate shall conduct a review of this policy at least once every five years.
 It may do so more frequently if governing policies change, at the request of the Faculty Senate Executive Committee, or at the request of 25% of sitting Senators.
-If the Compensation Committee deems any changes necessary, it shall recommend those changes to the Faculty Senate.
+If the Improvement of Instruction Committee deems any changes necessary, it shall recommend those changes to the Faculty Senate.

 UW System Administrative Policy 1254 “Performance Management”